Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Experiment

-\paragraph{Number of Task Experts.} As demonstrated in Table \ref{tbl_num_experts}, more task experts usually provides with stronger capacity.
-Specifically, when only 2 task experts are employed, we observe inferior results on VSR and TextVQA.
+As demonstrated in Figure \ref{fig_hyper}, more task experts usually provides with stronger capacity.
+Specifically, when only 2 task experts are employed, we observe inferior overall results.
 This model has similar capacity to the single LoRA model in Sec.~\ref{sec_effect}, where only one LoRA encounters difficulties in fitting a diverse set of tasks.
 When the number of task experts is increased to 4, the performance gets improved.
-Specifically, on VSR and TextVQA, the 4-expert variant outperforms the 2-expert counterpart by 6.6\% and 6.2\%, respectively.
-Moreover, we also observe 1.2\%, 1.1\%, and 0.7\% performance gains on HM, SciQA and IconQA.
 When the number of task experts becomes 8, it behaves similarly to the 4-expert case, which indicates that the benefit of increasing capacity converges as we use more task experts.
 Hence, we use 4 task experts as the default setting.

-\paragraph{Temperature.} In the proposed MoCLE method, the value of temperature plays an important role in controlling the contribution of the universal expert.
-Specifically, as shown in Eq. (\ref{eq_moe_gate}), $\tau$ controls the sharpness of the gate distribution, while the output of the universal expert is weighted by $1-G_{\text{max}}$.
-Therefore, as $\tau$ decreases, $G_{\text{max}}$ increases, and finally the contribution of the universal expert decreases.
-As shown in Table \ref{tbl_temp}, the results are consistent with our understandings.
-When a $\tau$ is too small, \ie, 0.01, the model generalizes worse to unseen tasks like SciQA and VSR.
-Similarly, when $\tau$ is too large, \ie, $0.2$, the role of task experts is diminished, leading to task conflicts.
-The temperatures of $0.05$ and $0.1$ seem to achieve a balance between specialization and generalization of the model, and we use 0.05 as the default setting for the temperature.